JacLight/mintflow/README.md

 7. update the plugin_mapping.md documentation with the new plugihn

 8. sure we go ahead but I really dont like having too many plugins doing little things each, I'll apprecaite every oppopuniy to merge small plugs into one let me know when you find a condidate

+9 kindly look into the array plug for test congiguration as the test is not working